kenankarahan/jarvis-turkish-ai-voice-agent/README.md

   - The assistant can analyze screenshots and webcam images, using AI models to extract relevant visual information and respond accordingly.

-## Example Commands

-### First say the wake word and wait for the response.
-Then, tell what do you want to do.
-These commands are just examples of usage.
-User can use similar voice commands.
-  - STDIN "Jarvis"
-  - STDOUT "Efendim"
-  - STDIN "Ekranıma bak" takes screenshot and analyzes it.
-  - STDIN "Jarvis"
-  - STDOUT "Efendim"
-  - STDIN "Kamerama bak" captures a webcam photo and analyzes it.
-  - STDIN "Jarvis"
-  - STDOUT "Efendim"
-  - STDIN "Spotify'ı aç." opens Spotify. ( User should set the keywords and paths for each app in the open_any_program() func. ).
-  - STDIN "Jarvis"
-  - STDOUT "Efendim"
-  - STDIN "Youtube'u aç." opens Youtube on browser.

 ## Contributions

 Feel free to fork this repository, create issues, and contribute to its improvement.
 Contributions are always welcome!